NLPbelllabs/WhoWhom/README.md

 3) Furthermore, it is found that the models tend to interpret subject as agent.
 In contrary, Chinese speakers' agent alignment is independent on subject position.

-Note: We conducted a human acceptability judgment experiment using a four-point-scale questionnaire to obtain human ratings for the sentences in each condition.
+Note: We conducted a human acceptability judgment experiment using a four-point-scale questionnaire to obtain human ratings.
 Participants are required to judge the sentences following this instruction: the fully acceptable sentences should be marked as 1; sentences including rather acceptable phrasings should be marked as 2; sentences including rather unacceptable phrasing should be marked as 3, and sentences including some fully unacceptable phrasing should be marked as 4.
 A larger score indicates a sentence is less acceptable.

 Tested language models: Bert-base, ELECTRA-large, RoBERTa-base, ERNIE 1.0 and MacBERT-base/large